Master of Business Management (MBM)

 |Field Studies/Internships in Sport Management|

-BUSI 577 may be repeated once and substituted for one of the other required concentration courses with approval.
+BUSI 577 may be repeated twice and substituted for the other two required concentration courses with approval.

 The organizational science concentration is designed for students who, for personal and/or career reasons, need to create an individualized concentration.
 The three courses are typically chosen from existing concentration courses offered by the School of Business and Management, but students with unique needs may propose concentrations that include up to 9 units of graduate study offered by other schools or colleges within Azusa Pacific University.
 All concentrations must be approved in advance by the Graduate Business Admissions Committee.
 Concentration courses from other college(s)/school(s) must also be approved by those college(s)/school(s).